-“Mistakes are fine as long as you learn from them, and don’t lose sight of the goal,” agrees Deepak Mishra, Chief Strategy Officer.
+“Mistakes are fine as long as you learn from them, and don’t lose sight of the goal,” agrees Deepak Mishra, President, Americas Region.
 He says you must be disciplined about learning what worked, what didn’t, and then refine your approach.

 Frederic de Wilde,

 “Success is a result of trying,” adds Frederic de Wilde, President, European Union Region.
 “It’s good to feel the energy and initiatives that we have, to nurture ways of testing and trying, and to be curious and innovative.
 We need to do it in an organized fashion, of course.
 We avoid chaos.
 And for the individuals that have tried and sometimes failed, you should take the lessons on to the next initiative.
 It should not kill your curiosity or your willingness to innovate.”

 That fear of making a bad decision can impede growth and transformation, warns Bin Li, Chief Product Officer.
 “You can make just one decision each year and—if it turns out well—you’d have a 100 percent success rate.
 Whereas seven out of 10 decisions a year that turn out well gives a success rate of ‘only’ 70 percent.”
 But, as Bin Li points out, making seven good decisions a year is plainly much better than making one.
 “Empower yourself, do the right thing, and be bolder to make that decision.
 Mistakes are always behind you, and it’s okay to make a mistake.
 But it’s not okay to make the same mistake twice.
 So, you must always learn from them.”